What is the Manchester Line Code

-The Manchester Line Code has two basic strengths:
+The Manchester Line Code has two primary strengths:

 - It is an electrically balanced line code and has no DC bias.

 - It provides a large number of clock edges for “clock and data recovery” at the remote receiving terminal.
 The Manchester Line Code does not need to use any “Zero-Suppression” scheme.

 What are its weaknesses?

 Since Manchester encoding requires a clock edge for each bit of data, the frequency content of a Manchester-encoded signal is quite high.